Showing posts with label Toilets on site. Show all posts

 Greetwell - Copyright Churches Festival*

 The medieval settlement of Greetwell was established before the 11th century with 20-30 households.
 Up to the 15th century it was self sufficient in grain and had a dairy, a smithy, bakery, church and priest.
-Today Greetwell Church flourishes with no village but a congregation from far and wide.
-Greetwell is one mile to the east of Lincoln, on the road to Cherry Willingham.
+Today, Greetwell flourishes with no village but a congregation from far and wide.
+Greetwell is one mile east of Lincoln on the road to Cherry Willingham.

 Postcode: LN3 4NGclick here to find on Google Maps